sentenial/developer-docs/pages/prodNuapay/np_ctoverview.md

 * A Bacs Direct Credit generated _today_ will typically be credited to your beneficiary in 2 business days' time.
 * Express payments (Faster Payments for GBP; SEPA CT Instant for EUR) are typically credited within seconds.

+{% include important.html content="A Note on GMT: Nuapay apply Daylight Savings Time (DST) during the summer months (which is commonly referred to as British Summer Time (BST)).
+BST runs from the last Sunday in March to the last Sunday in October.
+During this period the cut off time is actually GMT -1 (so 07:00 GMT); during the period from November to the end of March, the cut off time is 08:00 GMT." type="primary" %}

 ## Using the Credit Transfer APIs

 There are two approachs to CT creation: